Old-Fashioned Potato Salad With Cooked Dressing: No Mustard

 - VINEGAR: Apple cider vinegar is my favorite.
 White vinegar would be a good substitute.

 - ONION: White or yellow onions are perfect.
-(BTW, these are cooked into the sauce.)
+(By the way, these are cooked into the sauce.)
 If you enjoy raw onions, use purple onions and add them to the mayonnaise.

 - CELERY SEED: This is an important ingredient for this recipe.
-I can’t think of a substitute except for celery salt.
-Not the same, but kinda close.
+I can’t think of a substitute except celery salt.
+It’s not the same, but it’s kind of close.

 - MAYONNAISE: My favorite mayo is olive oil mayonnaise.
 If you prefer, use Miracle Whip instead.
 Other substitutes include sour cream or yogurt.
 Another option is to make mayonnaise yourself.